POD Greeting Cards: What to Actually Evaluate

 Step 3: Master Card Design and File Prep

-Most providers offer templates, so always follow their instructions.
-These templates show exact dimensions and safe zones.
+Most providers offer templates with exact dimensions and safe zones.
+Follow them.

 Step 4: Choose Your Top POD Partner